quicwg/base-drafts/draft-ietf-quic-qpack.md

 static table ({{header-table-static}}) is predefined and contains common field lines (some of them with an empty value).
-The dynamic table ({{header-table-dynamic}}) is built up over the course of the connection and can be used by the encoder to index field lines in the encoded field lists.
+The dynamic table ({{header-table-dynamic}}) is built up over the course of the connection and can be used by the encoder to index field lines in the encoded field sections.

 QPACK defines unidirectional streams for sending instructions from encoder to decoder and vice versa.

 ## Encoder

-An encoder converts a field list into a field block by emitting either an indexed or a literal representation for each field line in the list; see
+An encoder converts a field section into a field block by emitting either an indexed or a literal representation for each field line in the list; see
 {{field-block-representations}}.
 Indexed representations achieve high compression by replacing the literal name and possibly the value with an index